gvkolmakov/qml-api/README.md

 ## **2. Quick start: how to run.**

 <ol>
 <li>  Download the files from github to your local computer.
-(Click a green button "<>Code" on this web page and pick "Download zip"</li>
+(For example, click a green button "<> Code" on this web page and pick "Download ZIP".)</li>

 <li> Go to the directory my_datasets/MNIST_1024_imgs and unzip the sample training data file MNIST_1024_images.zip </li>